anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 For a Join Proxy to be operational, the node on which it is running has to be able to talk to a Registrar (exchange UDP messages with it).
 This can happen fully automatically by the Join Proxy node first enrolling itself as a Pledge, and then learning the IP address, the UDP port and the mode(s) (Stateful and/or Stateless) of the Registrar, through a discovery mechanism such as those described in Section 6.

+In mesh LLN networks like those based upon RPL ({{RFC6550}}), it would not be unusual for the 6LBR (the DODAG root) to have a wired network interface on which the Registrar can be found.
+Or the Registrar may in fact be co-located with the 6LBR.
+This 6LBR then becomes the first Join Proxy, and additional nodes attach to it in a concentric fashion.

 Other methods, such as provisioning the Join Proxy are out of scope of this document but equally feasible.

 Once the Join Proxy is operational, its mode is determined by the mode of the Registrar.